TDarkShadow/iheartnewvegas/main.md

   Ensures that JSawyer Ultimate's new junk rounds adhere to Mojave Arsenal's naming convention, and merges edits to a single toolbox leveled list.
 Additionally merges all GRA weapon mods onto vanilla weapons, disabling their GRA weapon variants, and integrates the new GRA weapons and mods into vanilla vendor lists.

 [**JSawyer Ultimate Edition - Tweaks and Patches**](https://github.com/Sigourn/iheartnewvegasrepository/blob/main/JSawyer%20Ultimate%20Edition%20Tweaks%20and%20Patches.7z)
-Multitude of patches to finish off our JSUE install.
 - BAIN options to install:
   - [X] 00 Tweaks
     Carries over fixes from YUP, WMIM, and Throwable Weapon Fixes; modifies the Companion Suite perk to restore companion damage while nerfing their carry weight; tweaks how the Healing Powder formula works to make it slightly more useful in combat; disables the restored Wasteland Merchant and the new Deranged Bright Brotherhood members, as well as tweaking the loot of Bright Brotherhood members.